SheNYC is the City’s premier festival showcasing new, original works by gender-marginalized writers, composers, & directors.

 SOME SET PIECES & PROPS

 - We provide some limited miscellaneous set pieces that will be shared by all of the shows, exact pieces TBD.
-In the past, we’ve had tables, chairs, and couches to offer to all of our productions.
+In the past, we’ve had tables, chairs, cots and couches to offer to all of our productions.
 Our Production Manager will poll the shows in advance of tech to get an idea of what the furniture needs may be.

 - We also have a Materials for the Arts (MFTA) membership, which provides free materials for arts nonprofits.
-We’ll set up a group visit to their warehouse in Queens so you can get free set, props, and costume items.
+We’ll set up a visit to their warehouse in Queens so you can get free set, props, and costume items.

 - An upright piano in the space.